 Most health information technicians also receive benefits packages that may include insurance, paid time off, sick leave, tuition reimbursement, and more.

-The chart below shows the average salary of medical billers and coders in each state per the AAPC.
+The chart below shows the average salary of medical billers and coders in each state per the AAPC:

-Medical Billing & Coding Salaries by State
+Medical Billing and Coding Salary by State

-Part Six Highest Paying States for Medical Billers and Coders
+Highest Paying States for Medical Billers and Coders

 According to the BLS, the states where medical billers and coders can earn the most money are: